 He uses tattoo machines to make outlines only, and for his background shading and colours he works solely by the traditional hand poke method which causes much less pain than tattoo machines, produces brighter colours, less bleeding, less skin trauma and a much faster healing process.
 Tebori style also creates a very unique look to the tattoo when healed as compared to machine work, the hues and tones of the inks are much more rich and saturated in the skin and the tattoo looks definitively alive.
 There are only a handful of tattoo artists worldwide that can create beautiful and authentic tattoos in this way and most of them are based in Japan.

-Horisumi began his path into tattooing in 1986 whilst learning on his own and getting tattooed, he devoted himself to the craft in 1993 by getting his start with 'Crazy Ace' Daniels in Toronto, Canada.
-Working professionally across North America, Europe an Asia for more than a decade and a half plying his trade and learning from many leading tattoo masters across the world before settling in Australia to open his own studio.
+Whilst Horisumi began his path into tattooing in 1986 as a teenager, learning on his own and getting tattooed himself it wasn't until 1993 that he devoted himself to the craft by getting his career start with 'Crazy Ace' Daniels in Toronto, Canada, a well known tattoo master of the era.
+He worked professionally across North America, Europe and Asia for nearly 20 years plying his trade and learning from many leading tattoo masters across the world before settling in Australia in 2007 to open his own studio.

 Horisumi tattoos every day the studio is open and enjoys being the perpetual student of Japanese tattooing and also a mentor to younger aspiring tattoo artists.
 He has devoted himself to drawing all of his designs directly onto the skin and tattooing all of his work by hand and is constantly striving for perfection with his work.

-If and when possible Horisumi can freehand draw the entire design on the skin with a brush pen so that it contours and fits exactly to the body and is perfectly unique and authentic to each person whether it is a small flower or an entire backpiece.
+If and when possible Horisumi will freehand draw the entire design on the skin with a brush pen or use a mix of stencil and freehand so that it contours and fits exactly to the body and is perfectly unique and authentic to each person whether it is a small flower or an entire backpiece.
 A version of the design is always drawn on paper first for reference and client approval.

-Horisumi is greatly indebted to all the great tattoo artists, craftsmen and painters, living and deceased, whose shoulders he stands on and is continually inspired by on daily basis; foremost is Horikashi his tattoo brother and mentor, master tattoo artist, master craftsman and master painter, he is a legend in the making!
-The living legend himself Gifu Horihide whom without whose efforts Japanese tattooing may have taken decades longer to reach the west.
-His good friend Asakusa Horikazu for staying true to the life and being a shining example of what real Japanese tattooing is based on, Horiyoshi III for his constant drive and perseverance and creativity, Horikitsune for being a great friend to him and a source of support and inspiration, Horitoshi (Family) for being as Traditional and real as it gets, and many others that are too many to mention each by name.
+Horisumi is greatly indebted to all the great tattoo artists, craftsmen and painters, living and deceased, whose shoulders he stands on and is continually inspired by on daily basis; The living legend himself Gifu Horihide (pictured) whom without whose efforts Japanese tattooing may have taken decades longer to reach the west.
+His good friend Asakusa Horikazu for staying true to the life and being a shining example of what real Japanese tattooing is based on, Horikitsune for being a great friend to him and a source of support and inspiration, Horitoshi (Family) for being as Traditional and real as it gets, and many others that are too numerous to mention each by name.